-Albert Einstein once said, “If we have an hour to solve a problem and our lives depended on the solution, we should spend the first 55 minutes determining the proper question to ask, because once we know that we can usually solve the problem in less than five minutes.”
+Einstein once said, “If you have an hour to solve an important problem, you should spend the first 55 minutes finding the right question to ask, because once you know THAT you can usually solve the problem in less than five minutes.”

 1:05 – A regular practice for asking deeper questions of yourself